 Which program to pick?

-As we can see in this passport comparison article, both Caribbean countries offer solid popular citizenship programs with similar positive points.
+As we can see in this passport comparison article, both Caribbean countries offer solid, popular citizenship programs with similar positive points.
+This section will compare the pros and cons of Antigua and Dominica citizenship under a few key points.

-Both of these Caribbean passports allow visa-free travel to over 140 countries, including the Schengen Area, Hong Kong, Singapore, and Russia.
+Both Caribbean passports enable enhanced global mobility.
+Visa-free countries for Antigua and Dominica passport holders include over 140 countries, such as those in the Schengen Area, Hong Kong, Singapore, and Russia.
 Additionally, Dominica citizens can travel to China visa-free, while Antigua and Barbuda citizens can travel to the UK without a visa.

-Both countries offer tax-friendly policies for Caribbean citizens, including no income tax, wealth tax, or inheritance tax.
+The tax implications of citizenship in Antigua and Dominica each have their advantages.
+Both countries offer tax-friendly policies for Caribbean citizens, including no income tax on foreign income, and no wealth tax or inheritance tax.
+It is, therefore, important to make sure you understand the tax policies of each country before making your citizenship application.
 You can read more in our articles: Dominica Taxes for Individuals and Companies – Your Guide and Antigua and Barbuda Tax Guide.

-A benefit of applying to the Caribbean CBI programs is that they offer flexible stay requirements.
-If you want to obtain second citizenship in Antigua and Barbuda, you will need to spend a total of five days in the country during your first five years of citizenship.
-Dominica has no residency requirements.
-The application process for both programs can be completed remotely from the comfort of your home.
+A benefit of applying to the Caribbean CBI programs is that they offer flexible stay requirements, and the requirements for obtaining citizenship in Antigua vs Dominica are similar in some respects.
+For example, the application process for both programs can be completed remotely from the comfort of your home.
+However, if you want to obtain second citizenship in Antigua and Barbuda, you will need to spend a total of five days in the country during your first five years of citizenship.
+While Dominica has no residency requirements, it does have a mandatory virtual interview requirement for applicants aged 16 or older.

 Both countries recognize dual citizenship, meaning you can maintain your first nationality when looking to obtain second citizenship in either of these countries.